anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

-Some RDAP extensions, such as [@?I-D.ietf-regext-rdap-openid], have other protocol elements passed from the client to the server, and the presence of these protocol elements may be used by servers to indicate a clients capability to handle the RDAP extension.
+Some RDAP extensions, such as [@?I-D.ietf-regext-rdap-openid], have other protocol elements passed from the client to the server, and the presence of these protocol elements may be used by servers to determine a clients capability to handle the RDAP extension.
 This specification does not require the usage of those extensions identifiers in the extensions parameter, though clients SHOULD list the extension identifier in the extensions parameter when using other protocol elements of those extensions.
 Servers SHOULD NOT require the usage of extension